saumyaaa78/SANI/README.md

 # SANI
-This repository contains Codes for the Smart Armored Nexus Integration (SANI)- AI operated suit for safety and support, by Aman Sinha, Saumya Suman and Naveen Kumar Jha
+This repository contains Codes for the Smart Armored Nexus Integration (SANI)- AI operated suit for safety and support, by Saumya Suman, Aman Sinha and Naveen Kumar Jha